m-maresch/tracked-vehicle-network/README.md

 # Tracked Vehicle Network
 This project consists of tracked vehicles being controlled via a Web app (e.g. rotate left/right, drive forward) which also displays data measured by the vehicles (temperature, humidity, light intensity, gps).
 These talk to the Backend via MQTT (VerneMQ).
 The Web app communicates with the Backend via HTTP.
 Data is persisted in an Ignite cluster and in Kafka.
-This repository contains the Backend for the tracked vehicle network (basically everything I developed).
+This repository contains the Backend and related software for the tracked vehicle network (basically everything I developed).

 The VehicleManagementService folder contains the Backend application.